omegaretro/IST/README.md

 ## Abstract

 Context: Stack Overflow is an online platform where users can share knowledge by asking or answering questions.
-Software developers use this type of information source to solve doubts and share knowledge.
 Analyzing its database content can help to better understand the thoughts, doubts, and needs of software developers.

-Stack Overflow has become an important knowledge repository to understand how software engineering techniques are used in practice.
-Objective: Analyze the dataset of the Stack Overflow platform to identify and analyze what developers and users have commented, asked and answered about variability implementation mechanisms.
-This is done based on a set of seven research questions.
+Objective: Use a dataset of the Stack Overflow platform to identify and analyze what developers and users have asked and answered about variability implementation mechanisms.

-Method: A list of 52 words related to this theme was defined based on the literature and the knowledge of the authors of this paper.
-They were then used as the initial input vocabulary for the Latent Dirichlet Allocation algorithm to find the main topics related to variability implementation, as well as to validate the words in the list.
-The most used words and other selected have been used to retrieve questions containing them.
-These have been inspected manually and in the end 1962 were chosen.
-These questions were then analyzed to answer the seven research questions.
+Method: A list of 52 words was defined based on the literature and the authors’ knowledge.
+They were used to retrieve questions containing them.
+These have been inspected manually and 1962 were chosen.
+They were then analyzed to answer five research questions.

-Results: It is shown what are the variability implementation mechanisms more discussed, less discussed and not discussed; what is the delay in responding to the formal questions on variability implementation; how long the discussions last; what is the profile of Stack Overflow users who asked and answered the questions retrieved, as well as the degree of confidence one can have about the quality of the questions and answers presented.
+Results: Identification of variability implementation mechanisms  more discussed, less discussed and not discussed; the delay to answer formal questions on variability implementation; how long the discussions last; and what is the profile of Stack Overflow users who asked and answered the questions retrieved.

-Conclusion: Findings show that a small part of the Stack Overflow community is aware of variability implementation mechanisms.
-Most of the questions of those who are aware are related to programming-in-the-small and refer to conditional compilation (e.g. ifdef, ifndef commands), reuse and software product lines.
+Conclusion: A small part of the Stack Overflow community is aware of variability implementation mechanisms.
+Most of the questions retrieved are related to programming-in-the-small and refer to conditional compilation (e.g. ifdef, ifndef), reuse and software product lines.
 The results may motivate the need for an educational effort to raise the level of knowledge of practitioners regarding variability implementation mechanisms.

 ## Keyword
-Variability implementation, Reuse, Stack Overflow, Software Product Line, Latent Dirichlet Allocation.
+Variability implementation, Reuse, Stack Overflow, Software Product Line.

 ## Authors